(This article is re-posted with permission from FreedomTorch.com)

 He continues on to describe how their new African-American friend related to them that ALL white people are racists – whether they mean to be or not.
 The Arican-American man tells them “You’re a racist, you know… you can’t really help it.”

-So Keller comes to the same mistaken conclusions that liberals do, and instead of looking to America as a beacon to the world and an example of how best to form a just human society, he sees it as just the opposite.
-The book leaves the reader with the distinct impression that America is so fundamentally flawed that she must be radically transformed.
+So Keller comes to the same mistaken conclusions that liberals do, and instead of looking to America as a practical example of how to form a just human society, he sees it as just the opposite.
+America is certainly far from perfect, but when compared to all other systems, it has done more to redress past racial sins than perhaps any other country.
+But the book leaves the reader with the distinct impression that America is so fundamentally flawed that it is one of the most racist nations on earth.

-I believe just the opposite is the case.
-America has been a light in human history like no other.
-America showed the world how a free society leads to human flourishing.
-America showed the world what a fair and just society really is.
-Most ethnic minorities are treated far more fairly and far more justly and kindly here than they are even in their native lands – which is why they flock here by the millions.
-America has been the greatest beacon of hope to mankind in all of history.
-And that’s why hundreds of millions of people from around the world would give their life’s savings and even risk their lives to come here.
+I believe when it comes to racism, at least post-slavery, America has been a light in human history.
+Most ethnic minorities are treated far more fairly here today, and far more justly and kindly than they are even in their native lands – which is why people from around the world routinely give their life’s savings and even risk their lives to come here.
 Yet Keller sees it as a terribly unjust place – whose example must be avoided at all costs.

 Make no mistake, “Generous Justice” is just another in a long line of attempts to promote the idea that God supports politically liberal solutions to humanity’s problems.
 You can almost hear the author asking, “What would Jesus do?”
 And the answer would no doubt be that, Jesus would use government to take from the non-poor and give to the poor (to pay for all those rights that Keller advocates).
 Of course there is no Biblical basis for such a view.